selwynpolit/d9book/book/caching.md

 ## Using cache tags

-To generate a list of cached node teasers that is always accurate, use cache tags or [cache contexts](https://www.drupal.org/docs/drupal-apis/cache-api/cache-contexts).
+To generate a list of cached node teasers that is always accurate, use cache tags.
 Here is a render array that will be updated time a node is added, deleted or edited:

 ```php
 $build = [